Impact of tidal environment on galaxy clustering in GAMA: Summary and discussion

 The detection of assembly bias implies that HOD modelling should henceforth depend on tidal environment in addition to halo mass.
 To illustrate this, in Figure~\ref{fig:hod2d_Mh_alpha} we visualised what our best fit assembly bias parameters mean for occupation numbers.
 We then highlighted that a potential systematic might arise from our assumption that satellite galaxies are distributed spherically around the host halo centre.
 To test this, we repeated our analysis using a parameter $\mathcal{S}_{\rm flat}$, which allows satellite galaxies to be asymmetrically distributed, finding that this does not affect the inferred assembly bias signals (section~\ref{sec:result_shape}).
 We ignored the possibility of velocity anisotropy in the satellite distribution \citep[which can potentially be strongly correlated with the tidal anisotropy $\alpha_R$: see][]{2019MNRAS.489.2977R} and consider it as important ingredient for any future analysis.
+We also note that we have performed our analysis with a fixed cosmology, and it would be interesting to re-examine the detection of assembly bias when cosmology is also allowed to be free.

 Finally, we noted that the covariance matrix of our observables can potentially depend on the assembly bias effect.
 We therefore repeated the exercise of estimating the covariance matrix by generating new realisations of mock galaxies using the best fit assembly bias parameter values.
 The two correlation matrices with and without assembly bias are compared in Figure~\ref{fig:corr-vvf-assembly}.
 We found differences in the correlation structure; but importance sampling of our MCMC chains using the new covariance matrix indicated that these differences did not alter the measured assembly bias (see section~\ref{sec:result_cov}).
 We also highlight that, for a small volume survey such as GAMA, a full parameter dependent covariance might be important to consider for any future work.